 After part 1 of making the DIY pregnancy pillow, which hopefully kept you snug and comfortable, comes part 2: the baby lounger.
+Some of you may be reading this thinking “I barely have time to sleep, let alone make a new lounger!”

 Once your baby is born, you have a lot on your hands, but 9 times out of 10, your hands are taken up by your little one.
 A baby lounger is the perfect solution to this problem, allowing both you and your baby to comfortably do your own thing.